-- Chief Executive Officer Steve Christie
+- Chief Executive Officer Tim Barclay

-- Racheal Tate Director of Human Resources
+- Rachael Tate Director of Human Resources

-- Gary Balcombe Director for Quality and Safeguarding
+- Pam Larsen Director for Quality, Safeguarding and Social work

-- Jamie Moore Regional Director
+- Jamie Moore Chief Operations Officer

-- Pam Larsen Director of Social Work

 - Sam Rennels Clinical Lead

 - Michelle Davies Registered Manager

 Senior Management Team (SMT) Objectives

 The Senior Management Team (SMT) are responsible for strategic planning for the company.
 This involves business planning which is in line with service user needs, company aims and objectives, financial commitments, organisational structure, and policy and procedure (which incorporates any new legislation), guidance and regulations.
 Our financial management ensures the very best value for our stakeholders.